 The aim of the first phase of treatment is destruction of all leukemia cells.
-You are considered to be in complete remission when there are no more leukemia cells easily seen in the bone marrow (less than five percent of the cells are the immature cells, or blasts) and you have no symptoms of the disease.
-You will probably need to stay in the hospital for about two weeks for this stage of treatment.
+You are considered to be in complete remission when there are no more leukemia cells easily seen in the bone marrow (less than five percent of the cells are the immature cells, or "blasts") and you have no symptoms of the disease.
+You will probably need to stay in the hospital for about two or three weeks for this stage of treatment.

-The pediatric protocol calls for a combination of four drug inductions, which will be in a pill or injected directly into a vein through a central catheter, called a portacath.
-The typical induction regimen is called the Four Drug Induction and includes chemotherapy: vincristine (Oncovin®), doxorubicin (Adriamycin®), prednisone (Deltasone®) and peg-asparaginase (Oncaspar®).
-There are a number of other drugs that might be substituted or added.
+The pediatric protocol calls for a combination of drugs, which will be either in a pill, given as a shot under the skin or into a muscle, or injected directly into a vein through a central catheter (a tube inserted into a blood vessel in the chest).
+Examples of central catheters are Hickmans and Port-a Caths.
+The typical induction regimen includes multiple drugs, some of which are chemotherapy, while others work through different actions.
 Your doctor will decide which drug or drugs will work best for you.

 You might also receive drugs delivered into your cerebrospinal fluid, the fluid that surrounds the brain and spinal cord.
 This type of drug delivery is called intrathecal chemotherapy.
-If you also have disease in your central nervous system, you may also get radiation to the brain, which uses x-rays or other high-energy beams to kill leukemia cells.
+If you also have disease in your central nervous system, you may also get radiation to the brain and/or spine, which uses x-rays or other highenergy beams to kill leukemia cells.
+Even if there is no leukemia detected in the spinal fluid, it is still important to give intrathecal chemotherapy to reduce the risk of having a relapse there later.

-Special Cases
+SPECIAL CASES

 - Males.
 ALL cells can hide in the testicles, which makes it harder to eliminate completely from the body.
 For this reason, the pediatric protocol currently calls for males to have one additional year of therapy.
-This may change in the near future, as researchers are investigating whether that extra year is necessary. - The presences or absence of the Philadelphia chromosome is a primary factor for your doctor to decide your treatment plan.
-If your ALL has the Philadelphia chromosome (often abbreviated to Ph+), you may be given in addition to chemotherapy a biological therapy called imatinib (Gleevec®) or dasatinib (Sprycel®).
+This may change in the near future, as researchers are investigating whether that extra year is necessary. - The Philadelphia chromosome is a specific finding in the genes of the patient's white blood cells.
+The presence or absence of this chromosome is a major factor for your doctor to determine your treatment plan.
+If your ALL has the Philadelphia chromosome (often abbreviated to Ph+), you may be given biological therapy in addition to chemotherapy.